sarah314/SpyPi/README.md

 ## (un-)ethical, what do you mean?!
 Whether the hacking-station is ethical or unethical is entirely dependent upon the operator.
 It's simply out of my control (although SpyPi is thought to be an ethical device).
 ## Hardware
-If you are interested in the hardware, please visit my website *(coming soon)*.
+If you are interested in the hardware, please visit my [website](http://spypi.ch/).
 ## Please remember
-SpyPi is a **high school** project and was **created with very little programming** experience.
+SpyPi is a **high school** project and was created with **very little programming** experience.
 Don't expect flawless code.
 Constructive criticism is appreciated!
 Parts of the code are written in German.
 I'll translate it as soon as possible.

 The Project is licensed under the Apache License 2.0.
+I'm happy to share but under the condition to get credit for my work.
 ## Okay cool, but what does it do?
 ### Network Scanner
 Gets basic information about surrounding networks such as the BSSID, ESSID, encryption and authentication type.